Why Yelp is More Important Than You Think

-Do you ever use Yelp?
-If not, do you ever use Apple Maps or Siri on your iPhone?
+But do you ever use Yahoo?
+Or Apple Maps or Siri on your iPhone?
 If so you, like millions of other people, are using Yelp without even realizing it.

-Are you as a retailer taking full advantage of Yelp?
+Are you as a retailer taking full advantage of Yelp to promote your flower shop?
 Probably not.
 The good news is that your competitors probably aren’t either - almost 90% of small businesses don’t.
-Think about it - a channel that favors small independent vendors that is being ignored by your competitors.
-You need to act!

 Check For Duplicates

 If you aren’t actively managing your business listing there is a good chance that duplicates have been created.
-More listings for your store might seem like a good thing but duplicate listings are bad – dividing your reviews, confusing your customers and potentially damaging your search performance.
+More listings for your flower store might seem like a good thing but duplicate listings are bad – dividing your reviews, confusing your customers and potentially damaging your search performance.

 This is not a one-time thing - duplicate listings can be created at any time so checking for them needs to be part of the ongoing management of your Yelp listing.